 The distance to the Sun does not have as great an impact on the seasons as the tilt of Earth's axis.

 Times are rounded to the nearest minute and should generally match closely with those listed in the annual Astronomical Almanac published jointly by H.M.
 Nautical Almanac Office in the U.K. and the Naval Observatory in the U.S.

 A sample set of 150 records consisting of times for sunrise, sunset, and start and end times for civil, nautical, and astronomical twilight was compared with times listed in The Astronomical Almanac for 2007.
 Only two differed, both by only one minute, which means that just over 1.3 percent were different in that sample set.

-Because times are calculated in local time, there is a chance that future times may be wrong, as changes might be made to dates of Daylight Saving Time or in the local time zone.
+Because times are calculated in local time, there is a chance that future times may be wrong, as changes might be made to dates of DST or in the local time zone.